Raghav-56/Resume/README.md

 # Resume

-This repository contains the LaTeX source code for my professional resume.
+This repository contains the LaTeX source code for my Resume.

 ## Features